grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ## Axis options

-Options under the axis category change how the X and Y axes are rendered.
+Options under the axis category change how the x- and y-axes are rendered.
 Some options do not take effect until you click outside of the field option box you are editing.
 You can also or press `Enter`.

 ### Time zone